 Ride up hills to force yourself to use more leg muscle as you deal with the forces of gravity.
 Just as setting the incline on a treadmill higher forces you to push harder with your legs, so does going up a hill on a bicycle.
-Riding uphill requires that you push your body's weight and your bike weight with your quadriceps and hamstrings--and your gluteus maximus if you are riding in a sitting position.
+Riding uphill requires that you push your body's weight and your bike weight with your quadriceps and hamstrings — and your gluteus maximus if you are riding in a sitting position.

-Stand while pedaling to add more weight to your down-stroke pedaling, your resistance on the upstroke and to use different muscles than you use while seated.
-Cycling uses predominantly the quadriceps, hamstrings and glutes during the seated pedal.
+On the upstroke, says Harvard Health Publishing, you're using your hamstrings and hip flexor muscles.
 Raising your heels while standing will require you to use more calf muscle.
 Do this by pointing your toes downward if you are clipped in.
 Practice this at a slow pace to make sure you can do it safely at higher speeds and under more stress.

 Pedal slower to use more muscle, rather than benefiting from the momentum of the pedal and chain.
 Pedaling slower makes you do more of the work, with less assistance from the bike's mechanical apparatus.
 This is best done on an even grade or a slight incline rather than up a steep hill, which could lead to fatigue and exhaustion much sooner.

 Shift to higher gears to provide more resistance on level surfaces or slight downhill grades.
-The more resistance your muscles face from the pedals, either by gravity acting on your body and the bike weight or by your legs' efforts against the chain, the more you will stress muscle tissue -- which will need to repair and recover, leading to muscle growth.
+The more resistance your muscles face from the pedals, either by gravity acting on your body and the bike weight or by your legs' efforts against the chain, the more you will stress muscle tissue — which will need to repair and recover, leading to muscle growth.